 Introduction:

-In principle, financial agreements are straightforward: you find out what the matrimonial assets are, you assess the needs and rights of each party and divide the assets accordingly – usually with the explicit intention of dividing shared assets more-or-less equally.
-In practice, things can get more complicated.
+In principle, financial agreements are easy: you agree what the assets are, assess the needs and rights of each party and divide the assets accordingly – usually with the explicit intention of dividing shared assets more-or-less equally.
+In practise, things can get more complicated.

-One of the more complicated asset types that is up for discussion in financial proceedings consequent on a divorce is the pension.
-Yes, your pension is considered an asset in divorce court, and it is liable to sharing between yourself and your former (or soon to be former) spouse.
+One of the most complicated asset types that is up for discussion in divorce proceedings is the pension.
+Yes, your pension is considered an asset in divorce court, and it is liable for splitting between yourself and your former (or soon to be former) spouse.
 This guide will answer all your questions about the process:

 If you’re feeling a little overwhelmed, take comfort that you’re in good company – many legal professionals are also uncertain about the finer points.
-In 2019, the Pensions Advisory Group (PAG) conducted an important piece of research, A Guide to the Treatment of Pensions on Divorce.
+In 2019, the Pensions Advisory Group (PAG) published the most recent edition of, A Guide to the Treatment of Pensions on Divorce, an important piece of research.

-However, don’t be alarmed by these facts.
-We’ll give you a comprehensive understanding of how pensions are treated during divorce proceedings in plain language, empowering you to make more informed decisions in regard to your own separation.
+You should not be alarmed by these facts.
+We’ll give you a comprehensive understanding of how pensions are treated during divorce proceedings in plain language, empowering you to make more informed decisions in regards to your own separation.

 Which Pensions Are “On The Table” In Divorce Proceedings?

 The short answer is “all of them.”
-Regardless of how different pensions may be dealt with, it is vital that both parties in a divorce give an honest and comprehensive account of their assets, called a “financial disclosure.”
-This is so that everyone involved can make informed decisions about what constitutes a fair division of assets between the couple in the divorce.
+Because regardless of how different pensions may be dealt with, it is vital that both parties in a divorce give an honest and comprehensive account of their assets, called a “financial disclosure.”
+This is so that everyone involved can make informed decisions about what constitutes a fair division of assets between the two parties in the divorce.

-The two most relevant ways to categorise pensions which you possess are private (including workplace) pensions vs. state pensions, and defined contribution pensions vs. defined benefit pensions.
+The two most relevant ways to categorise pensions you are in possession of are private (including workplace) pensions vs. state pensions, and defined contribution pensions vs. defined benefit pensions.

 Private pensions are a form of savings plan for your retirement, where you and / or your employer contribute money over time.
 Private pensions could be either defined contribution or defined benefit pensions.